AntonOresten/VectorizedKmers.jl/docs/src/kmer_count.md

 ```

 !!! note
     Be careful when using element types with fewer bits, such as `UInt16`.
-Even though you might not expect any one k-mer to occur more than 65,535 times, some vector operations such as `LinearAlgebra.dot` and `Distances.sqeuclidean` will still use `UInt16` when summing up terms, which might lead to integer overflow.
+Even though you might not expect any one K-mer to occur more than 65,535 times, some vector operations such as `LinearAlgebra.dot` and `Distances.sqeuclidean` will still use `UInt16` when summing up terms, which might lead to integer overflow.

 The default `count_kmers` method is a bit different.
 Under the hood, it uses `count_kmers!` to modify a KmerCount instance in-place.
-This is useful when you want to count k-mers in a sequence without allocating a new vector. `count_kmers` doesn't modify a vector though, so it needs to create a new instance of a given type:
+This is useful when you want to count K-mers in a sequence without allocating a new vector. `count_kmers` doesn't modify a vector though, so it needs to create a new instance of a given type:

 ```jldoctest
 julia> kc1 = count_kmers(KmerCount{4, 1, Int64}, [2, 0, 3, 3, 0, 1, 0])